sergiocortessat/Ruby-TicTacToe/README.md

 ## Install

 Download a copy of the TicTacToe repository
+1. Direct to the main branch of the repository
+2. Click on "Code"
+3. Select the option to clone.
+HTTPS or SSH
+4. Copy the link
+5. Direct yourself to the main folder where you wish to clone the repository
+6. Open the terminal in this path.
+7. In the terminal, place: git clone [repository HTTPS or SSH link] (Dont close the terminal)
+8. Note: The repository should now be cloneD and present in your folder
+9. In the terminal, direct yourself to the Ruby-TicTacToe folder.
+You can use cd ~Ruby-TicTacToe

 ## Usage

 - To play the game, open the terminal and direct yourself to the main folder root of TicTacToe.
+(AS SHOWN ABOVE)
 - Once you are in the main root file, enter in the terminal the command: ruby bin/main.
 - Follow the game instructions